 Lyngvig Fyr, Hvide Sande

 The 38 m tall Lyngvig lighthouse was one of the last lighthouses built along the coast of Jutland and its a real beauty !
-Follow the winding stairs up the lighthouse and you get rewarded with a breathtaking view of the North Sea and the Fjord.
+Follow the winding stairs up to the lighthouse and you get rewarded with a breathtaking view of the North Sea and the Fjord.

 Ringkøbing is a charming little town located on the Jutland peninsula.
-It’s lovely to wander the quaint old streets, most of which leads towards the water of the fjord, explore the hidden art galleries and have some freshly caught Fish and Chips for lunch at the Fiskehuset.
+It’s lovely to wander the quaint old streets, most of which lead towards the water of the fjord, explore the hidden art galleries and have some freshly caught Fish and Chips for lunch at the Fiskehuset.

 Voted as one of the best beaches in Denmark and it is indeed really beautiful.
 The beach is long and wide lots of room to build sandcastles.
 There are also some bunkers buried in the dunes, serving as a stark reminder of World War Two.